AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 We need to know what these things are to be able to progress the state.
 Without having the state, we don't know how the output of a state transition should look and cannot prove it.

-Beyond these, we also have data that is important to *someone*, this is the logs, encrypted or not.
+Beyond the above data that is important to everyone, we also have data that is important to *someone*, these are the logs, both unencrypted and encrypted.
 Knowing the historic logs are not required to progress the chain, but are important for the users to ensure that they learn about their notes etc.

 A transactions data publication requirements can pragmatically be computed as the below python snippet.
 Where `e` is **everyone** and `s` for *someone*.
 We will need a few more bytes to specify the sizes of these lists but it will land us in the right ball park.

-A few transaction examples based on our E2E test have the following data footprints.
+A few transaction examples based on our E2E tests have the following data footprints.
->These were made back in august and is a bit outdated, and should be updated to also include more complex transactions.
+>These were made back in august and are a bit outdated.
+They should be updated to also include more complex transactions.

 ```
 Tx ((Everyone, Someone) bytes).